Chapter 18.68

 2. Both off-site and on-site water mains and appurtenant valves and facilities shall be adequate to meet both culinary and fire flow requirements.
 In no case shall the water mains be less than six inches in diameter.

-3. To the maximum extent possible, water mains shall be located in the right-of-way lines of public streets in the locations specified by city standards.
+3. To the maximum extent possible, water mains shall be located in the right-of-way lines of public streets in the locations specified by town standards.
 Said mains shall be extended to the boundary of the territory shown in the final plat, including any stub streets required to provide for future access to adjacent property.

 4. Water service laterals shall be installed to each lot within the subdivision.
 The lateral shall extend from the main line to the outer edge of the right-of-way and shall include the installation of a meter box and meter setter.